 The supplemental indexes offer a different perspective on community-level vulnerability.
-They combine data on percent low-income, percent linguistically isolated, percent less than high school education, percent unemployed, and low life expectancy with a single environmental indicator.
+They combine data on percent low-income, percent linguistically isolated, percent less than high

 SUPPLEMENTAL INDEXES FOR THE SELECTED LOCATION

 These percentiles provide perspective on how the selected block group or buffer area compares to the entire state or nation.